 No account and no signup — every Confederations Cup pick and live score on the page is open to view straight away.

 No Confederations Cup prediction can guarantee a result.
-Use them as research alongside your own judgement, and always bet responsibly.
+Use them as one input alongside your own judgement — they are informed estimates, not certainties.